-Enterprises are formulating unique DevOps strategies for their multi cloud application deployment.
+Enterprises are formulating unique DevOps strategies for their multi-cloud application deployment.
 The DevOps tools used by any organization must have the capability to reliably deploy code to public, private, and hybrid clouds, and also to globally reputed service providers such as Google, HPE, Amazon Web Services, etc.

-There are several challenges pertaining to the unfamiliarity of DevOps tools & processes, dynamic adjustability of the cloud target platforms, and platform specific governance & security challenges that need to be addressed for ideal deployment, testing, continuous operations, and CloudOps.
-Those challenges are associated with the core requirements of any multi cloud DevOps pipeline.
+There are several challenges pertaining to the unfamiliarity of DevOps tools & processes, dynamic adjustability of the cloud target platforms, and platform-specific governance & security challenges that need to be addressed for ideal deployment, testing, continuous operations, and CloudOps.
+Those challenges are associated with the core requirements of any multi-cloud DevOps pipeline.

 Multi-cloud Deployment: The Importance of Platform-specific Testing

-With respect to multi cloud deployments, one should always remember that it requires applying the same code set being coupled with data, and then it needs to be marked for a target platform during staging.
+With respect to multi-cloud deployments, one should always remember that it requires applying the same code set being coupled with data, and then it needs to be marked for a target platform during staging.

 The stage involves platform-specific testing for application running (Refer below figure).
-The process identifies issues related with the application that can be present at the time of using the native features for different cloud environments.
+The process identifies issues related to the application that can be present at the time of using the native features for different cloud environments.
 For example, provisioning is quite different from one type of cloud platform to another.
 So that way, the testing engine would search for provisioning issues that are mechanically incorrect or unaligned with best practices; one example of being mechanically incorrect is not being able to correctly leverage a native API.

 The testing also determines other challenges that can force the application to deliver sub-optimal performance, or fail on the target platform.
 An ideal system automates the correction of challenges where it completely makes sense.

 Figure 1: The terminal stage of the DevOps process includes platform-specific testing.
-Such deployment process can tackle more than one kind of cloud service provider.
+Such a deployment process can tackle more than one kind of cloud service provider.

-Note: The above figure involves rewritten (plagiarism free) content and design so it can be used directly when posting this blog.
+Note: The above figure involves rewritten (plagiarism-free) content and design so it can be used directly when posting this blog.